malethr/track-suggester/README.md

 ## Description

-_This webpage is a survey form that asks user's input and suggest what track is the best for the user._
+_This webpage is a survey form that asks user's input and suggest three best track that based on survey results._

 [Click here](https://malethr.github.io/track-suggester/) to check my survey webpage.